xyj-3/logitech-g-hub-supported-games/G-HUB-games-list.md

 > NBA 2K20
 > NBA 2K21
 > NBA 2K22
+> NBA 2K23
 > Need for Speed Heat
 > Need for Speed Undercover
+> New Tales from the Borderlands
 > New World
 > NGU Idle
 > Nickelodeon All-Star Brawl